 It fosters international collaborations among rehabilitation researchers, consumers, and providers through multi-site research; disseminates evidence-based practice recommendations through active participation in the ACRM Annual Conference; and develops educational materials.

-The ING will serve as a catalyst for ACRM’s global growth and through its membership and activities will bring an international perspective on rehabilitation research, service delivery, and education.
+The IISIG will serve as a catalyst for ACRM’s global growth and through its membership and activities will bring an international perspective on rehabilitation research, service delivery, and education.
 It builds on the ACRM commitment to interdisciplinary research that reaches across health conditions and the continuum of rehabilitation care.

 - Facilitate international exposure of ACRM and international representation at the ACRM meetings